Public-Artifacts/codebacks/README.md

 Traditionally, when developers re-use code written by someone else, they can fork an entire repo or they can copy-and-paste individual files or functions within a repo, hopefully with citation.
 In both cases, the true value that original code holds in the community is hard to determine.

->A Forkback breaks one or more functions out of their original project into a clean smart contract where they can be called by developers who wish to implement the same functionality in their own projects.
+==A Forkback breaks one or more functions out of their original project into a clean smart contract where they can be called by developers who wish to implement the same functionality in their own projects.==

 Anyone can create a Forkback instead of copying-and-pasting code.
 By doing so, the creator helps bring public recognition to the original author through the two defining features of a Forkback: